informatics-isi-edu/hatrac/REST-API.md

 ### Nested Namespace Creation

-The PUT operation is used to create a new nested namespace.
-A simple JSON representation of the namespace configuration is provided as input:
+The PUT operation is used to create a new nested namespace:

     PUT /parent_path/namespace_id
     Host: authority_name
-    Content-Type: application/json
+    Content-Type: application/x-hatrac-namespace

-    {"hatrac-namespace": true}

 for which a successful response is:

     201 Created
     Location: /parent_path/namespace_id
+    Content-Type: text/uri-list
+    Content-Length: N

+    /parent_path/namespace_id

-**Note**: see related object resource interface for pragmatic discussion of the use of Content-Type and content to disambiguate namespace and object creation requests.
+**Note**: see related object resource interface for pragmatic discussion of the use of Content-Type to disambiguate namespace and object creation requests.

 Typical PUT error responses would be: